Illinois Compiled Statutes

 (aa) No patient shall be denied services based solely on HIV status.

 Further, records and information governed by the AIDS Confidentiality Act and

 the AIDS Confidentiality and Testing Code (77 Ill.
 Adm.
 Code 697) shall be

 (bb) Records of the identity, diagnosis, prognosis or treatment of any

-intervention, intervention, training, treatment or rehabilitation which is
+intervention, intervention, training, or treatment that is

 regulated, authorized, or directly or indirectly assisted by any Department or